Anushka0403/Cyber-task-1/README.md

 ## Objective: Learn to discover open ports on devices in your local network to
   understand network exposure.
 ## Tools used :
-   Nmap
+   Nmap(Zenmap)
-   Wireshark
+   Wireshark (Optional)
 ## Steps Taken
-1. Found my IP range using ipconfig - 192.168.90.0/24
+1. Found my IP range using ipconfig - 192.168.1.0/24
-2. Ran Nmap TCP SYN scan using Zenmap
+2. Run Nmap TCP SYN scan using Zenmap
-3. Saved scan resultc .. .txt" and ".htmi`.
+3. Saved scan resultc .. .txt" and ".html`.
 4. Took screenshots of scan results.
 5. Analyzed open ports and identified possible risks
 6.